rasmusab/bayes.js/README.md

 The two major files are:

 * __mcmc.js__ Implements a MCMC framework which can be used to fit Bayesian model with both discrete and continuous parameters.
 Currently the only algorithm that is implemented is a version of the *adaptive Metropolis within Gibbs* (AMWG) algorithm presented by [Roberts and Rosenthal (2009) ](http://probability.ca/jeff/ftpdir/adaptex.pdf).
-Importing this file creates the global object `mcmc`.
+Loading this file in the browser creates the global object `mcmc`.
 * __distributions.js__ A collection of log density functions that can be used to construct Bayesian models.
-Follows the naming scheme `ld.*` (for example, `ld.norm` and `ld.pois`) and uses the same parameters as the `d*` density functions in R. Importing this file creates the global object `ld`.
+Follows the naming scheme `ld.*` (for example, `ld.norm` and `ld.pois`) and uses the same parameters as the `d*` density functions in R.  Loading this file in the browser creates the global object `ld`.

 In addition to this the whole thing is wrapped within an [Rstudio](https://www.rstudio.com/) project as I've use R and JAGS to write some tests.